SachinSAgrawal/AR-Vector-Fields/README.md

 Simply enter a vector field to view it in Augmented Reality.
 I created this app for the final project of my Multivariable Calculus class since I had been working with AR for a project completely unrelated to school where some of the basic parts like the arrows themselves could be reused, and I figured something like this could be fun, especially since the project guidelines allowed us to do pretty much anything as long as some calculus was involved.

 ## Acknowledgments
-This is heavily based on this cool [Desmos 3D graph](https://www.desmos.com/3d/lwagvtqhn3) by Elliot Wymore that allows you input each component of a vector field and see it graphed.
+This is heavily based on this cool [Desmos 3D graph](https://www.desmos.com/3d/lwagvtqhn3) by Elliot Wymore that allows you to input each component of a vector field and see it graphed.
 That was largely my reference for this project.
 One thing to note though is that in Desmos, the z-axis is up, but in SceneKit, it is the y-axis, which does not really change many things.

 ## Usage
 When the app is launched, there will be a popup asking you to input a vector field.
 Enter one in the text box in the top center of the app.
 As long as it is valid, it will be graphed.
 You should receive a warning popup if that is not the case.
 Please enter the vector field as one string, with each of the three components separated by commas, and no parentheses, then hit `Done`.
 Each component can be a function of `x`, `y`, `z`, or even constant.
 You can input almost anything, including square roots, absolute values, powers, and logarithms, but you might need to type them in as pseudo-Swift so it can be parsed properly.
 This does mean that to multiply two or more terms, you need to type in a `*` between each one, etc. Also, the length of each arrow corresponds to the magnitude of the vector at that point, and lastly, people occlusion is enabled.